Āryatārā Atiyoga

 Bindu at our heart radiates infinite Red Tārā's red lights and communicates with all enlightened beings to activate and receive their wisdom.

-oṃ tāre tāṃ svāhā॥Tārā's red form represents
+oṃ tāre tāṃ svāhā॥Tārā's red form - the

-into enlightened activity.
+into awakened activity.

 Oṃ O Tārā, Tāṃ (bījākṣara), So Be It!